-- 18. Recording must be incident specific.
+- 17. Recording must be incident specific.
 Members of staff must not indiscriminately record entire duties or patrols and must only use recording to capture video and audio of specific incidents.
-For the purposes of this guidance an 'incident' is defined as: - a) An engagement with a person on which in the opinion of the member of staff is confrontational, and where the member of staff believes they may be subject to physical or verbal abuse or for the purpose of evidence gathering for an Incident report. - 19. b) The member of staff is approached by a person in a manner perceived as aggressive or threatening. - 20.
-Staff must be aware of and respect individuals' right to privacy.
-Recording should not be continuous and should only be activated when necessary for specific purposes outlined in the policy. - 21.
+For the purposes of this guidance an 'incident' is defined as: - a) An engagement with a person on which in the opinion of the member of staff is confrontational, and where the member of staff believes they may be subject to physical or verbal abuse or for the purpose of evidence gathering for an Incident report. - 18. b) The member of staff is approached by a person in a manner perceived as aggressive or threatening. - 19.
 Repeated failure to record incidents could lead to disciplinary action.